grip-on-software/visualization-site/README.md

 Separate documentation exists for more details on how the second proxy layer works.

+## Dependencies

+While the build of the visualization site may work with simply having Docker installed, the test and production environments will need a more full-fledged installation of other dependencies.

+For the tests, a Jenkins installation is assumed with proper OpenJDK Java 8+ and Python 3.6+ (including `distutils` and `virtualenv`).
+The agent that performs the tests must have `docker-compose`.
+In addition, tools such as Git, `jq`, `bash`, `awk`, `sed` and `grep` must be available.
+The server agent that performs the publishing must have `curl` as well.
+Details for configuring Jenkins servers and agents are outside the scope of this documentation, although some details may be available in other GROS documentation.

 ## Tests

 This repository contains integration tests for the visualizations.
 The entire